sealerio/sealer.cool/src/docs/advanced/architecture.md

 ![](https://user-images.githubusercontent.com/8912557/133879086-f13e3e37-65c3-43e2-977c-e8ebf8c8fb34.png)

-Sealer has two top module: Build Engine & Apply Engine
+Sealer has two core module: Build Engine & Apply Engine

 The Build Engine Using Kubefile and build context as input, and build a CloudImage that contains all the dependencies.
-The Apply Engine Using Clusterfile to init a cluster which contains kubernetes and other applications.
+The Apply Engine uses Clusterfile to init a cluster which contains kubernetes with specific applications.

 ## Build Engine